hn/bsh-home-appliances/README.md

 The old proof-of-concept code [bsh-dbus-wm14s750-poc.yaml](bsh-dbus-wm14s750-poc.yaml) is preserved for debugging and archiving purposes.

+#### Other home appliance models

+Fortunately, other people have started to create configuration files for their own devices.
+You can find them in the [contrib](contrib/) directory.
+You are welcome to add more devices, just open a [pull request](https://docs.github.com/de/pull-requests/collaborating-with-pull-requests).

 ## Misc

 - B/S/H/ has received several patents that mention the D-Bus: